AppFolio vs Buildium

 Common questions

 AppFolio uses custom pricing (contact sales).
 Buildium starts at $62/month.
-Pricing was last verified in 2026-03-01.
+Watch for add-on costs — the base price often does not include all features.
+Pricing last verified 2026-03-01.

 The bottom line